lcayton/RandomBallCover-GPU/readme.txt

   You can get around this in Linux by switching out of X-Windows (often CTRL-ALT-F1 does the trick) and running the code directly from the terminal.

-* If you have a graphics card with more than 4GB of memory (eg a Tesla 2070), and use a recent version of CUDA (at least 3.2), then an optimization is possible.
-In particular, removing the -DCUDA_FORCE_API_VERSION=3010 flag and making some very minor code adjustments will enhance the build performance.